Updated: Oct 5

 When Sam Harrison, Richard Dawkins (agnostic now?), and the late Christopher Hitchens rode that short wave of atheistic popularity, little did they know that their wave would crash against the rocks of the supernatural worldview.
 Cris alluded to the idea that Christians really don’t have an issue believing in God, which is what we would consider the high view, and Christians don’t have an issue dealing with the natural, which is considered the low view.
 What Christians are guilty of, is disregarding the ‘excluded middle’, which for all intents and purposes, could be labeled the ‘Twilight Zone’.

-There is simply too much evidence out there to dismiss outright the following: UFOs, ESP (extra-sensory perception), NDE (near death experiences), paranormal phenomena, hauntings, etc. These things are becoming so prevalent, that the atheist is very hard pressed to dispute the onslaught of evidence.
+There is simply too much evidence out there to dismiss outright the following: UFOs, ESP (extra-sensory perception), NDE (near-death experiences), paranormal phenomena, hauntings, etc. These things are becoming so prevalent, that the atheist is very hard-pressed to dispute the onslaught of evidence.
 Most people outside of Christianity will state that they are either agnostic, or spiritual, but most definitely do not completely discount the supernatural.
-On the flip side of that coin, is the Evangelical Christian, who for the better part of a century…spent so much time focusing defending itself against the naturalistic worldview, that it stands ill-prepared to answer the challenge of the supernatural.
+On the flip side of that coin, is the Evangelical Christian, who for the better part of a century…spent so much time focusing on defending itself against the naturalistic worldview, that it stands ill-prepared to answer the challenge of the supernatural.

 In our supernatural book, we have: A six-day Creation, angels, fallen angels, giants, a worldwide flood, scattering by language, more giants, ten plagues, parting of the Red Sea, a pillar of fire and smoke, visions, dreams, raptures, and so many more things that defy what modern science and society deem as possible, that we of all people, should discount things like: demonic possessions, sleep paralysis, extra-sensory perceptions, conjuring the dead, necromancy, and many more unexplainable phenomena.